rylew2/portfolio-rylew/content/book/staffengineer.md

 -   **Communication is key** - try to prevent both you surprising your manager and your manager/sponsor surprising you through frequent and open lines of communication.
 -   **Feedback and adaptation** - regular feedback and a willingness to adapt are important
-    -   **Proactive problem-solving by signaling manager** - To prevent your manager from getting surprised by the organizations, considering feeding them additional context of problems you're noticing
+    -   **Proactively solve problems by signaling to your manager** - To prevent your manager from getting surprised by the organizations, considering feeding them additional context of problems you're noticing

 - **Aligning vision with leadership to influence effectively** - You should develop your own perspective on how the world should work (this sharpens your judgement and proactive capabilities).
 However, make sure to align your vision with that of senior org leaders, while still maintaining some sense of your own ideas in a non-confrontational way - this will let you influence without friction.